corefan/xenko-docs/en/manual/ui/ui-editor.md

 ### Misc

-This category contains only the `Name` property.
+This category contains only the `Name` of the element.

 ![Misc properties](media/misc-properties.png)